 Connecting with the broader community, promoting uptake and participation in science and communicating our research is an integral part of ICRAR’s work.
 As a hub of radio astronomy research, part of ICRAR’s role is to raise community awareness about this area of science and allow the public to participate in the lead up to large scale science projects such as the SKA.

 Our team of professional science communicators, with the help of our researchers and postgraduate students, deliver many outreach and education activities throughout the year, and across the country.
 ICRAR uses observing events, public lectures, seminars, school visits, eNewsletters and online resources to actively reach out to the students, teachers and general public of Western Australia and beyond.

 Since ICRAR's launch in September 2009, more than 60,000 people have interacted directly with ICRAR outreach programs, with tens of thousands more engaging through the distribution of educational resources and our online presence.

 Any of the below astronomy activities and education opportunities can be arranged by contacting the ICRAR Outreach and Education team through firstname.lastname@example.org.

-ICRAR is continuously developing and delivering a range of exciting opportunities to engage primary and secondary students in new and interesting ways to learn, interact and understand.
+ICRAR is continuously developing and delivering a range of exciting opportunities to engage primary and secondary students in new and interesting ways to learn, interact and understand astronomy and science.
 Such opportunities include:

-By contributing and collaborating with organisations and entities with common educational and outreach objectives, ICRAR will support existing projects, programs and initiatives that aim to bring about exciting opportunities throughout the educational community.
+By contributing and collaborating with organisations and entities with common educational and outreach objectives, ICRAR supports existing projects and participates in new programs and initiatives that aim to bring about exciting opportunities throughout the educational community.

-To this end, and through relationships with Scitech, Spice, the Astronomy WA initiative and the CSIRO’s Australia Telescope National Facility, ICRAR is already developing strong relationships throughout the State, country and beyond.
+To this end, and through relationships with Scitech, Spice, the Astronomy WA initiative and the CSIRO’s Australia Telescope National Facility, ICRAR is continuing to develop strong relationships throughout the State, country and beyond.